unstatusthequo/DarkWeb-Downloader-Ultimate/README.md

-# Darkweb Downloader
+# Darkweb Downloader Ultimate Edition

-This Python script facilitates the anonymous downloading of files from URLs listed in a `.txt` file through the Tor network.
+This Python script facilitates the anonymous downloading of files from URLs listed in a `urls.txt` file through the Tor network.
 The script ensures privacy by routing requests through Tor and provides real-time progress updates on the downloads, including download speed and percentage completion.
-It also logs all download activities to an `output.txt` file for record-keeping and audit purposes.
+This form handles multi-threaded downloads, zero byte file handling, and randomly timed retry queue to avoid givin up to quickly.
+Retries are set at 25, with a random number up to 300 seconds as a diff to avoid pattern blocking by the thread actors.

 ## Features

 - **Anonymity**: Uses Tor to anonymize your internet traffic.
-- **Progress Tracking**: Real-time progress bar with percentage completion and download speed.
+- **Progress Tracking**: Real-time download speed with download time, size, and speed.
-- **Logging**: Detailed logs of all download activities.
+- **Logging**: Detailed logs of all successful and failed download activities.
 - **User-Agent Customization**: Sends requests with a generic Mozilla user-agent to mimic typical user traffic.

 ## Prerequisites